 It’s no surprise that family support is critical when children are choosing subjects at secondary school – and it turns out family attitudes to science and engineering have a measurable impact on the choices children make.
 Those attitudes, and the nature and shape of family discussions, start to be formed all the way back in primary school.

-NUSTEM has produced a range of family learning sessions which develop the STEM skills of children and their parents and carers.
-Working together over several weekly sessions, you’ll explore STEM ideas and careers in depth, and parents will gain confidence in supporting their child’s interest and involvement in science and engineering.
+Engineering for families is a 6-session course suitable for an after school club or at home activities.
+Working together over several weekly sessions, parents and carers explore STEM ideas and careers in depth, and parents will gain confidence in supporting their child’s interest and involvement in science and engineering.